Grabbing the Forbidden Fruit: Restriction-Sensitive Choice: Restriction-Sensitive Choice

 \paragraph{Single-Peaked RSC.} While RSC leaves open the possibility that reactions to restrictions occur, it does not put any structure on when and how they could happen.
 We would like to specify further the structure of the misalignment in a way that seems natural to us and that conforms with the psychology literature, as we explain next (Section \ref{section:psychology}).
 Specifically, one could expect the DM's propensity to react to be in proportion to the severity of the restriction.
 That is, as restrictions intensify and the best available option of a given type worsens (according to $\succsim_1$), the DM becomes more willing to react.
 This increasing propensity to react may persist only up to a certain point, beyond which welfare costs would exert a counterbalancing effect.

 One additional axiom allows us to capture this monotonic structure of the reaction.
-Consider three similar options $x,y,z$ such that $x$ is chosen over $y$ and $y$ over $z$.
-Suppose that $x$ reacts to the absence of some option $t$, that is $x\mathbf{R}^c t$, so that the DM has reaction-related motives when she chooses $x$.
+Consider three options $x,y,z$ from the same comparability class such that $x$ is chosen over $y$ and $y$ over $z$, that is, $x=c\{x,y\}$ and $y=c\{y,z\}$.
+Suppose that $x$ reacts to the absence of some option $t$ (i.e., $x\mathbf{R}^c t$), so that the DM has reaction-related motives when she chooses $x$.
 The question then is how strong those motives are when she chooses $y$ or $z$.
 Our axiom requires that they must be at least as strong whenever the choice of $z$ reacts to the absence of $y$.
-Formally, if $z\mathbf{R}^c y$, then it must be that whenever $x$ is chosen over a non-similar option $u$, so is $y$.
+Formally, if $z\mathbf{R}^c y$, then it must be that whenever $x$ is chosen over a non-comparable option $u$, so is $y$.
 The explanation is as follows: $z\mathbf{R}^c y$ reveals that the DM is willing to react even more strongly when the middle option $y$ is no longer available by choosing the bottom option $z$.
 The axiom then requires that the DM's propensity to react when choosing $y$ must not be weaker than when choosing $x$.

-\paragraph{\textsc{Single-Peaked Reaction} (SPR).} For any $x,y,z\in X$ such that, $x\mathbf{R}^ct$ for some $t\in X$, $x \approx y \approx z$, and $x=c\{x,y\}$, $y=c\{y,z\}$: if $z\mathbf{R}^cy$, then for all $u\notin T$, $x=c\{x,u\}\implies y=c\{y,u\}$. \\
+\paragraph{\textsc{Single-Peaked Reaction} (SPR).} For any $x,y,z\in X$ such that, $x\mathbf{R}^ct$ for some $t\in X$, $x \approx y \approx z$, and $x=c\{x,y\}$, $y=c\{y,z\}$: if $z\mathbf{R}^cy$, then for all $u\not\approx x$, $x=c\{x,u\}\implies y=c\{y,u\}$. \\

 SPR, together with the previous axioms, lead to what we call \emph{single-peaked RSC}.
 To state our result, we first introduce the notion of single-peakedness of one linear order with respect to another \citep[c.f.][]{Black1948, Arrow1963}.
 For any linear order $\succsim \subset E^2$, $F\subset E$, and $a,b \in F$, we denote as $[a,b]^\succsim_F = \{x\in F \colon a \precsim x \precsim b\}$ the ``interval'' of elements in $F$ bounded by $a$ and $b$.